June-Skeeter/GEOB270_Lab1_2021S1/Content/Part5.md

 ## **Question 10)**
 What are the effects of changing the Area unit?

+## **Question 11)**
+Why do you think Kernel Density might be a better option than using the mean center and directional distribution to identify the source(s) of a cholera outbreak?

 ## Save your project.

 Click Save in the top left of the Arc Pro window.